32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 Think about it – splitting the cost of a private transfer with friends or family can often work out to be as affordable, if not cheaper, than buying individual tickets for public transport.
 And let’s not forget the added benefits that come with it.

-First off, private transfers offer a level of comfort and convenience that public buses can’t match.
+First off, Private transfers offer more comfort and convenience than public buses, especially for groups.

 The convenience factor is a major plus.
 Say goodbye to the hassle of dragging your luggage to bus stations and puzzling over bus schedules.
 And then, there’s the often-overlooked detail of getting from the bus stop to your hotel.